EmmaMcEwan/MCA-2023/TASKS/week9.md

 ## TASK TWO

-After being put through Sonic Visualiser, the cvs files for the MFCC panes were put through python in order to analyse the differences between the tracks:
+After being put through Sonic Visualiser, the cvs files for the MFCC panes were put through python in order to analyse the differences between the tracks.
+These are histograms produced from the MFCC panes below:

 ### 'Dry Hands' Analysis Results: